adaltas/node-csv/README.md

 CSV and object generation
 =========================

-This module export a flexible generator of CSV string and Javascript objects implementing the Node.js `stream.Readable` API.
+This package provides a flexible generator of CSV strings and Javascript objects implementing the Node.js `stream.Readable` API.

 Features includes: